Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Numerical method

 \subsection{Initial conditions}

 We use angle-averaged (1D) versions of DD models described in \cite{Gronow+2021AandA}, hosted on the HESMA project \citep{Kromer+2017MmSAI} website\footnote{\hyperlink{https://hesma.h-its.org}{https://hesma.h-its.org}}.
 These models span a range of CO core masses and He shell masses.
+The details of these models are listed in Table~\ref{table:sn_models}.
+The angle-averaged profiles reproduce the radial distribution of mass and composition in the ejecta but do not retain the asymmetries intrinsic in the original 3D explosion models.
+Studies that follow fully three-dimensional supernova models into the remnant phase have shown that such explosion-imprinted anisotropies primarily influence the global morphology of the remnant, corresponding to the lowest spherical harmonic modes ($l \lesssim 10$), whereas the structures at intermediate and smaller angular scales arise mainly from hydrodynamic instabilities that develop as the remnant evolves \citep{Ferrand+2019ApJ,Ferrand+2021ApJ}.

+Additional tests presented by \cite{Mandal+2023ApJ} examined how perturbations introduced in the ejecta (or the ambient medium) propagate during remnant evolution.
+These calculations show that initially imposed perturbations do not typically produce identifiable features in the power spectrum for long.
+Instead, within a few decades the structure of the remnant becomes governed by Rayleigh–Taylor instability growth at the contact discontinuity.
+Because the present study focuses on the statistical properties of structures that emerge during the SNR phase (several centuries after the explosion), we do not expect the omission of explosion-imprinted perturbations in the initial conditions to significantly influence the measured power spectra.

-The ejecta density profile and abundance profiles for S and Fe from these models are mapped onto a 3D domain and allowed to expand to the SNR phase (described in the next Section).
+The ejecta density profile and abundance profiles for S and Fe from the SN models are mapped onto a 3D domain and allowed to expand to the SNR phase (described in the next Section).
 The ejecta are assumed to be cold ($P = 10^{-6}\rho$) and expanding homologously ($v=r/t$).
 The ambient medium is set to have uniform density.
-The details of these models are listed in Table~\ref{table:sn_models}.
+Using spherically symmetric initial conditions also allows us to model only one octant of the remnant \citep[as in][]{Mandal+2023ApJ} without introducing additional nonphysical symmetries, enabling higher effective resolution than would be practical for a full-sphere simulation at comparable computational cost.